 2015 was a year of mixed fortunes for teams in the A-League.
 There were several clubs that played at their expected level, a couple of clubs have suffered from inconsistency in their performances, several teams have overachieved and one or two have underperformed.
 This has led to an extremely competitive season in which anything can still happen.
 And with almost half of the regular season gone, only a couple of clubs can definitely say that they don’t have a chance to get into the play-offs.

-This 2015/16 season the Victory have been a little hit and miss in the league however.
+This 2015/16 season the Victory has been a little hit and miss in the league, however.
 If they want to keep their ambitions of winning the treble alive, they first need to get out of the poor run of form they are in (they are 5th with a 6 point deficit behind the league leaders) and start playing with more consistency before the league title gets out of reach.

 2015 might have ended poorly for Melbourne Victory, but for their city rivals Melbourne City, it couldn’t have ended better.
 They now find themselves two positions ahead of their city rivals and are in the running for an automatic semi-final place in the play-offs.
 However, consistency has been a huge problem for the Manchester City affiliated club, with every impressive performance followed by an equally unimpressive defeat.
 Their manager John van ‘t Schip will have to find a way to prevent series of games like those at the start of the season, in which they either played well and won or failed to turn up for the game and lost convincingly.